Trinity Washington University

 The logo, and only the logo, may be used for Trinity publications, mailings, fliers and other materials.
 The Trinity logo must be used in its entirety, and not altered in any way.
 Do not remove, add or change any of the lettering or graphics.
 If you reduce or enlarge the logo, you must maintain the proportions.
 To change the size of the logo in a Microsoft© program, do not click and drag the logo; this will result in distorted proportions.
 Instead, right click on the image, click on Format Picture, click on Size, check Lock Aspect Ratio and check Relative to Original Picture Size, and then change the size by changing the height or the width, and click OK.

-The logo is available in different formats for use by vendors from Jason Pier, assistant vice president of marketing and communications, or Timothy Russell, assistant vice president of online communications.
-Please work with Jason Pier, assistant vice president of marketing and communications, to send the appropriate file format that vendors will need to reproduce our logo at various sizes.
+The logo is available in different formats for use by vendors from Our Print Specialist or Timothy Russell, assistant vice president of online communications.
+Please work with Our Print Specialist to send the appropriate file format that vendors will need to reproduce our logo at various sizes.

 The following Microsoft Office templates can be used to create consistently-branded office documents.